There are essentially 3 types of free walking tours in Florence, a city overview tour, tours focused on the Rennasaince, and sunset tours.

 If you don’t feel like taking a walk on someone else’s schedule, why not go on your own time?

 This free walking tour outlines the major sites in central Florence.
-You’ll learn some in-depth history about both the major landmarks and some lesser-known spots in the city.
+You’ll learn some in-depth history of both the major landmarks and some lesser-known spots in the city.

 The walk could take you several hours or several days, depending on if you go into the (sometimes paid) museums and attractions featured.